-Many businesses start off with a sole trader structure and shift to a company structure when the sole trader feels the time is right to move to the more tax efficient, safer company structure.
-This article sets out the steps to take in order to move your business structure from sole trader to company quickly, efficiently, and in a cost effective manner.
+Many businesses begin with a sole trader structure and shift to a company structure when the time is right.
+Here, we reveal the steps needed to move your business structure from sole trader to company quickly, efficiently and cost-effectively.

-The first matter to decide on is whether you’re going to bringing on board new shareholders or not.
-If you are, you will want to work out if you’re going to have more than one office holder.
-Once these decisions have been made you will be in a position to incorporate your company.
+First, decide whether or not you need to bring in new shareholders.
+If you do, you’ll need to determine whether you will have more than one office holder.
+Once these decisions have been made, you’ll be in a position to incorporate your company.

-Generally the most appropriate structure to use will be a PTY LTD company.
-You can either instruct an accountant or lawyer to do this for you or use an online company incorporation site like www.ecompanies.com.au.
-It’s important that you choose a company name that isn’t in use, and of course if you can use the same name as the business name you’ve been trading under as a sole trader, you’ll ensure continuity in your branding.
+Generally the most appropriate structure to use will be a Pty Ltd company.
+You can either instruct an accountant or lawyer to do this for you, or use an online company incorporation site like eCompanies.
+If your current business name as a sole trader isn’t already in use, that will ensure continuity in your branding.

-As you’re setting up a new business structure through which to trade, you’ll have to amend your business terms and conditions.
-A lawyer can do this for a low fixed-fee, as the changes should be relatively minor, but it’s important that your terms reflect the fact that the business entity is now a company.
+Since you’re setting up a new business structure, you’ll have to amend your business terms and conditions.
+A lawyer can do this for a low fixed fee, as the changes should be relatively minor.
+However, it’s important that your terms clarify that the business entity is now a company.

-It’s important for you to advise your clients and suppliers that you’ll now be trading through a company.
-You’ll need to advise them of your new bank account details and provide them with your new business terms and conditions.
-If you’re operating under contractual arrangements with your customers or suppliers you will have to ensure the old contract is cancelled, and a new one, with your company as the counterparty, is signed.
-You should do this as quickly and efficiently as possible in order minimise the hassle for your accountant and your liabilities.
+It’s important to advise your clients and suppliers that you’ll now be trading as a company.
+Update them on your new bank account details, and provide them with your new business terms and conditions.
+If you’re operating under contractual arrangements, you must ensure the old contract is cancelled, and a new one, with your company as the counter-party, is signed.
+You should do this as quickly as possible in order to minimise the hassle for your accountant and your liabilities.

-You’ll need to make sure your insurance provider understands you’re now operating through a company and insures you correctly.
+Make sure your insurance provider understands you’re now operating as a company so they can insure you appropriately.

-If you do have any employees (unlikely if you’re a sole trader, but not out of the question) you will need to transfer their employment to the new company.
-This means entering into new employment contracts with each employee with your company as the employer.
+If you have any employees (unlikely if you’re a sole trader, but not out of the question) you’ll need to transfer their employment to the new company.
+This means entering into new employment contracts with each worker with your company as the employer.

-This last step is in fact the most complicated.
-Many sole traders don’t actually have many assets, so they don’t need to worry about this issue, but if you do need to transfer assets it’s important to discuss the transaction with your accountant or a tax lawyer.
-The tax treatment of the transfer is crucial; you will obviously want to minimise it as much as possible!
+Many sole traders don’t actually have many assets, so they don’t need to worry about this issue.
+However, if you need to transfer assets then it’s important to discuss the transaction with your accountant or a tax lawyer.
+The tax treatment of the transfer is crucial – you will obviously want to minimise it as much as possible!

-Changing your business structure is actually quite complex, which is why it’s a good idea to set yourself up with a company structure from the get go.
+Changing your business structure can be quite complex, which is why it’s a good idea to set yourself up with a company structure from the get-go.
 If you do need to change your structure, it’s important to get good legal advice in order to avoid legal or tax issues.

 Jill is a Principal Lawyer at LegalVision with a strong background in banking and finance law.
-She has over 15 years’ of experience in banking and finance transactions, with a particular focus on asset finance, leasing, business structuring, start up and online law for small businesses.
+She has over 15 years’ experience in banking and finance transactions, with a particular focus on asset finance, leasing, business structuring, startup and online law for small businesses.